Maternity leave

 Managers complete a maternity leave start date form

-Your manager must complete Part A of the ML1 form (DOCX, 69KB) and upload it to the Assyst portal at least 28 days before you go on leave, so you get paid the right amount.
+Your manager must complete Part A of the ML1 form (DOCX, 69KB).
+They should upload the ML1 form to the Assyst portal at least 28 days before you go on leave, so you get paid the right amount.

 If you need to change your maternity leave start date, ask your manager to complete and upload a new Maternity leave start date form to the Assyst portal.